(727) 808-8602

 What about dry sumps: do they eliminate windage?

 There are many levels of dry sump technology as well and windage is still an important issue in their design.
 Dry sumps are primarily intended to deliver an uninterrupted supply of quality oil to the bearings under all reasonable types of vehicle movement (aircraft systems are more complex).
 Oil aeration is reduced but not eliminated.
 The faster the engine spins the higher the quality of the oil supply needed and so in F1, for example, many more stages and/or scavenge points could be in use along with active versus passive oil deaerators.
-F1 engineers have remarked that up to 8% of the output of an engine is available (and, at great expense, presumably achieved).
+Mercedes engineers have remarked that up to 8% of the output of a passenger car motor can be lost to oil churning.***** Feedback from drag racers measuring ETs before and after oil control improvement suggest the percentage loss can easily exceed this.

 Contact Information